Chouffy/home_assistant_tgtg/README.md

     * Try add it manually using Item ID - See [this issue](https://github.com/Chouffy/home_assistant_tgtg/issues/18)
 * The `tgtg` integration won't start, all my sensors are unavailable and I have a list of manually defined items ID
     * Double-check if all items ID defined manually are correct.
 The integration [don't support unknown or incorrect item ID - see issue](https://github.com/Chouffy/home_assistant_tgtg/issues/22).
+* I have a large favourite list and not all of the items are appearing in home assistant
+    * Increase the page_size in your configuration.yaml